early work

 CAST Albert Jaén CREW Director: Albert Jaén I Coordinator: Pedro Valiente TECH INFO Running time: 45min I Year: 1989 I Language: Silent I Genre: Butoh dance I Country: Spain I © 1989 Bufons

-CONCERT FOR STONES AND TRAFFIC LIGHTS
+CONCERT FOR STONES AND TRAFFIC SIGNS

 Theater

 SYNOPSIS Daily life objects come alive in the masterly hands and indiscernible words by stiff characters on a bare stage.
-Concert for Stones and Traffic Lights (Concierto para piedras y señales de tráfico) inspired by irregular theater and visual poetry by Spanish writer/artist Joan Brossa.
+Concert for Stones and Traffic Signs (Concierto para piedras y señales de tráfico) inspired by irregular theater and visual poetry by Spanish writer/artist Joan Brossa.
 IN FOCUS Expanding Brossa work I Media: The China Post, The Daily News, El País, El Universal PRESS Ministry of Culture I El País LATIN AMERICA Butoh and Brossa’s irregular theater in Latin America.

 CAST Albert Jaén, Inma Lopetegui, Pilar López, Antonio Cabello CREW Director: Albert Jaén I Coordinator: Pedro Valiente TECH INFO Running time: 60min I Year: 1989 I Language: Silent I Genre: Visual theater I Country: Spain I © 1989 Bufons